SialkLang/Sialk/docs/README.md

 ```
 $ ./salam
-Welcome to Salam Programming Language!
+Welcome to Sialk Programming Language!
-Salam is the first Persian/Iranian computer scripting language.
+Sialk is the first Persian/Iranian computer scripting language.

 Usage:
-  salam <filename>                      # Execute a Salam script
+  salam <filename>                      # Execute a Sialk script

 Example:
-  salam my_script.salam         # Run the Salam script 'my_script.salam'
+  salam my_script.salam         # Run the Sialk script 'my_script.salam'

-Feel free to explore and create using Salam!
+Feel free to explore and create using Sialk!
 For more information, visit: https://salamlang.ir
 ```